 How big is your pool, and how often do you use it?

-A smaller pool might not require a full robotic cleaning system as the technology that elevates the cleaning above a suction cleaner, such as mapping feature, will not be so important.
-If you have a large pool and frequently use it, however, a robotic system may be the more appropriate option to consider.
+A smaller pool might not require a full robotic cleaning system as the technology that elevates the cleaning above a suction cleaner, such as mapping features, will not be so important.
+Large pool owners, however, may find an automatic pool cleaner to be the most suitable option.

 How much time you have to do maintenance on your pool?